 *Chloe turned 4 on the 18th!
 This is her first birthday spent with a family.
 She lives with Nikki & Tori and her 10 siblings.
 Soon, oldest foster sister *Promise will be transitioning to a permanent home for the older girls who live at SCH, and two new siblings will be added to the family, bringing the grand total to 12.
 Since coming to SCH and moving in with her family, *Chloe has learned to walk, communicate using some simple sign language, and make sounds with her voice, including the ‘ah’ sound to indicate she would like some water, as well as a few words! *Chloe is blind, but that doesn’t stop her from being an adorable whirlwind :).
 For her birthday, she received a new dress, a pair of shoes, and a gift! *Chloe is very smart.

-Another child living at SCH whose birthday was yesterday (the 19th) is *Nathan.
+Another child living at SCH whose birthday the 19th is *Nathan.

 He is described as a gentle boy with a mild personality and expressive eyes.
 It appears that *Nathan is learning to sit with support.
 He has CP, epilepsy, and an intellectual disability. *Nathan uses a wheelchair to help properly position him, and so he can sit up and interact with his brothers!